 After our guided tour, it was time to head over to the cooking school where we would meet our teacher, Pearly Kee, don aprons and learn about Nyonya food.

 Our first dish was Otak Otak -which google described as a fish cake.
 I can say, this dish is nothing like a fish cake.
 After introducing ourselves, we were directed to individual work stations.
 Each student has their own prepping/chopping area, cooking area, and ingredients.

 Pearly is a patient teacher and although many of the students were guides from the garden (guides are learning dishes in order to help them have a full understanding of the spices and how they are used), she took the time to explain and help each student through the preparation process.
 As Pearly spoke I listened carefully and made metal notes about certain ingredients.
 The spices are easy to obtain in Malaysia (as they should be), but I’m not sure if I can find all of them in Canada.

 Our first step when preparing to make Otak Otak (when saying this, the ‘k’ is silent), was to blanch banana leaves for wrapping and steaming later on.
 Once the banana leaves were blanched, we gently wiped them down with a clean rag and set them aside for later.
 Our next step was the prepare the Otak Otak, which would go inside the banana leaves.
-I listened carefully as Pearly guided us through chopping the garlic, onion, fresh turmeric, ginger, chilies and lemongrass.
+I listened carefully as Pearly guided us through chopping the garlic, onion, fresh turmeric, ginger, chillies and lemongrass.
 Once the ingredients were chopped (Pearly is very specific about this part) each of us placed our spice mixture into a blender and blended them until the mixture was fine.